kinaflux/EDEM_MASTER_Data/README.md

 # Send your Ideas and Tips

-We all live to learn or else we both wouldn't be on GitHub right now, so I am open to discuss all types of ideas you can throw at me or suggestions to ameliorate my work so please, feel free to contact me on my e-mail : i_kinani@hotmail.com
+We all live to learn or else we both wouldn't be on GitHub right now, so I am open to discuss all types of ideas you can throw at me or suggestions to ameliorate my work so please, feel free to contact me on my e-mail : i_kinani@hotmail.com k